ChrisMisan/tinyML/README.md

 # TinyML
 TinyML is a blazingly fast, portable `ARM` compatible library for distributed training of ANNs on IoT devices.

-It's a tiny, pure **C++** implementation of a Multi-Layer Perceptron, built on a robust linear algebra operations toolkit.
+It's a tiny, pure **C++** implementation of a Multi-Layer Perceptron, built on a simple linear algebra operations toolkit.

-This library comes with an example training on the MNIST dataset, which is included in this repository under `mnist/` folder.
+This library comes with an example training on the MNIST dataset, which is included in this repository under `tests/mnist/` folder.

 ## Usage
 In order to run the library locally you need to build the project: